 There are two types of flowering bulbs that will bloom indoors.

 No Chilling Needed: Amaryllis and Paperwhites for Winter Blooms

 Amaryllis and paperwhites are winter-blooming bulbs that don't require a cooling period to trigger flowering.
 This is because they are native to warm climates where temperatures never drop below freezing.
 When these bulbs become available in late fall, they can be planted indoors immediately and will bloom 4 to 12 weeks later.

-Spring-flowering bulbs such as tulips, daffodils, hyacinths, and crocus, require a chilling period before they will bloom.
+Spring-flowering bulbs require a chilling period before they will bloom.
 Cold temperatures (35-45°F) stimulate a biochemical response that "turns on" the bulb and tells the embryonic flower to start developing.
 If these bulbs don’t go through an extended period of cold temperatures, they either won’t bloom or their flowers will be poorly formed.

 Bulbs that you are planning to force can be planted in pots at the same time you are planting bulbs outdoors -- anytime during October or November.
 The bulbs should be fresh, firm and not dried out.

 Forced bulbs look best in shallow pots that are 4 to 6” deep.
 The pots should have a drainage hole in the bottom.
 Using a standard potting mix, put several inches of soil in the bottom of the container and then set the bulbs on top, pointy-end up.
 Forced bulbs look best when they’re planted very closely together with the bulbs almost touching each other.
 Cover the bulbs with more soil, until the tips are about an inch below the soil surface and then label each pot so you know what’s been planted.
 Water thoroughly to settle the bulbs in place.